mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.3/permissions/index.md

 ---

-Due to the fact that Edge-LB is installed as a DC/OS service, not as a built-in component, superuser permissions (`dcos:superuser`) or the user or group permissions listed below are required to use Edge-LB.
+Since Edge-LB is installed as a DC/OS service, not as a built-in component, superuser permissions (`dcos:superuser`) or the user or group permissions listed below are required to use Edge-LB.

 # Permission Considerations